 Otherwise, our ministries continue meeting online.
 Our Women’s Community is meets via Zoom on Sundays at 8:30am; click here for the Zoom login, or you can dial in if you prefer.
 The number is 312-626-6799, and the meeting ID is 495-750-037.

-We also have a prayer call every weekday morning, as well as a Friday evening “Real Talk for Women” (see below for details).
+We also have a prayer call every weekday morning as well as a “Real Talk for Women” every second Friday evening (see below for details).

 Questions?
 Email me!